 What are my top priorities for the London campus?

-My top priority is always the students, at UWS students we are here for our students.
+As the campus Director, my top priority is always the students, at UWS students we are here for our students.
 I want the London campus to develop a set of programmes that enable graduates to be ready for a career in any part of the world, with the skills and confidence needed.
 It important for the campus to appreciate the truly diverse make up of its students and to ensure that all students reach their fullest potential.

 What is the best advice I have ever received?

 Never stop learning and never stop being curious.
 It’s amazing how many people think they have nothing new to learn and how much they are missing out on.
 But having a mentor/coach always makes a key difference, and learning from them about leadership, how to lead in difficult times and being steady when others are anxious.

 What books am I reading at the moment?